 As a concertmaster and leader Suolahti has performed in Tampere Philharmonic Orchestra, National Arts Centre Orchestra (Canada), Ostrobothnian Chamber Orchestra, Harbin Symphony Orchestra (China), Finnish National Opera Orchestra, Sibelius Academy Symphony Orchestra and Sibelius Academy Sinfonietta, Helsinki Sinfonietta and Hämeenlinna and Lohja orchestras among others.
 Suolahti is a guest player in such orchestras as Mahler Chamber Orchestra, Deutsche Kammerphilharmonie Bremen, Finnish Radio Symphony Orchestra and Helsinki Philharmonic Orchestra.

 Suolahti was a founding member and 1st violinist of the Core Quartet, a string quartet which was actively performing during the years 2008-2013.
 Core Quartet was awarded in the Erkki Melartin Chamber Music competition with a shared first award in 2010.

-Currently Suolahti is working with a string quartet called ”Arctica Quartet”.
+Currently Suolahti is working in a string quartet called ”Arctica Quartet”.

-She has participated in many master courses in Finland and abroad with such violinists as Johannes Meissl, Benjamin Schmid, Gerhard Schulz, Réka Szilvay and Elina Vähälä.
+She has participated in many master courses in Finland and abroad with such violinists as Radu Blidar, Johannes Meissl, Benjamin Schmid, Gerhard Schulz, Réka Szilvay and Elina Vähälä.